daniellesloan/studyGroup/Reprothon2021/Misc_resources/How_to_get_started_Reprothon2021.md

 <img src="../images/R_version2.png">
 </p>

-In case you have an earlier Version than 4, follow this link to update your R version https://uvastatlab.github.io/phdplus/installR.html
+In case you have an earlier Version than 4, follow this link to update your R version: (https://uvastatlab.github.io/phdplus/installR.html)

 ## Check out tutorials
-See this tutorial for a basic data entry example: https://aberdeenstudygroup.github.io/studyGroup/Reprothon2021/Misc_resources/Tutorial_easy_Reprothon2021/
+See this tutorial for a [basic data entry example](https://aberdeenstudygroup.github.io/studyGroup/Reprothon2021/Misc_resources/Tutorial_easy_Reprothon2021/)
 See this tutorial that deals with common problems arising when replicating StackOverflow questions.
 (Link)